aditya-K2/gspt/README.md

 ![Padding](./extras/padding.png)

 One might be happy the way things turn out but for a perfectionist like me this is not enough.
 You can notice that the Height of the image is a little bit more than the box height and hence the image is flowing outside the box.
-Now it's  time to change the `WIDTH_Y`.
+Now it's time to change the `image_width_extra_y`.

-Width can be changed by defining the `image_width_extra_y` and `IMAGE_WIDTH_EXTRA_X` it act's a little differently think of it like a chunk which is either added or subtracted from the image's original width.
-We can look at the configuration and realize that the chunk `image_width_extra_y` when subtracted from the original `IMAGE_WIDTH` doesn't get us the proper result and is a little to low.
+Width can be changed by defining the `image_width_extra_y` and `image_width_extra_x` it act's a little differently think of it like a chunk which is either added or subtracted from the image's original width.
+We can look at the configuration and realize that the chunk `image_width_extra_y` when subtracted from the original `image_width` doesn't get us the proper result and is a little to low.
 We need to subtract a more bigger chunk, Hence we will increase the magnitude of `image_width_extra_y` or decrease `image_width_extra_y`

 Now the Configuration becomes:
 ```yml